OfficeDev/Outlook-Add-in-JavaScript-ValidateIdentityToken/README.md

 - The add-in bar does not appear when a message is selected.
 If this occurs, restart the add-in by selecting **Debug - Stop Debugging** in the Visual Studio window, then press F5 to rebuild and deploy the add-in.
 - Changes to the JavaScript code might not be picked up when you deploy and run the add-in.
 If the changes are not picked up, clear the cache on the web browser by selecting **Tools - Internet options** and selecting the **Delete** button.
 Delete the temporary Internet files and then restart the add-in.

+If the add-in loads but does not run, try to build the solution in Visual Studio (**Build > Build Solution**).
+Check the Error List for missing dependencies and add them as needed.

 <a name="questions"></a>
 ## Questions and comments

-- If you have any trouble running this sample, please [log an issue](https://github.com/OfficeDev/Office-Add-in-JavaScript-ValidateIdentityToken/issues).
+- If you have any trouble running this sample, please [log an issue](https://github.com/OfficeDev/Outlook-Add-in-JavaScript-ValidateIdentityToken/issues).
 - Questions about Office Add-in development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/office-addins).
 Make sure that your questions or comments are tagged with `office-addins`.

 <a name="additional-resources"></a>